tomasruizt/Reinforcement-Learning-Scenarios/README.md

 # Reinforcement-Learning-Scenarios
-Different Scenarios for Reinforcement Learning agents
+This repository is a collection of different scenarios where we use Reinforcement Learning to learn optimal behavior.